ui-alchemy/ui_alchemy-rails/docs/source/development.rst

 Repository
 -----------

-The upstream ConvergeUI repository is hosted on Github: https://github.com/ehelms/converge-ui
+The upstream ConvergeUI repository is hosted on Github: https://github.com/Katello/converge-ui

+Issues, Bugs or Feature Requests can be posted here: http://github.com/Katello/converge-ui/issues

 --------
 Process
 --------

 The ConvergeUI project supports the pull request method for supplying updates and new features.
+A developer wishing to fix a bug or offer a new feature should follow the steps below:

+#.
+Fork the upstream repository
+#.
+Create a branch related to the bug or feature in your fork
+#.
+Commit code to your branch and push to your fork
+#.
+Open a pull request on the upstream repository and include:
+ * brief description of the issue being fixed or feature being added
+ * explanation of approach taken when warranted

 ---------------------------------------------------
 Using ConvergeUI as a Git Submodule in Development